fossabot/rawsy/README.md

-# agnostic
+# Agnostic
-Agnostic frontend library
+Agnostic is library for components with like should be, free of big frameworks and reusable an any projects.